vendia/blog/posts/2022-02-01-room-to-read.md

 ## Conclusion

 Thank you for sharing your time and, importantly, supporting [Room to Read](https://www.roomtoread.org/).
-Remember to post your screenshots to the [Vendia Discourse thread](https://community.vendia.net/t/room-to-read-share-your-screenshots-and-feedback) of (a) their book list and (b) their Universal Application with two nodes.
+Remember to post your screenshots to the [Vendia Discourse thread](https://community.vendia.net/t/room-to-read-share-your-screenshots-and-feedback) of (a) your book list in the Entity Explorer and (b) the [details of your Universal Application with two nodes](https://share.vendia.net/uni)